RaspAP/raspap-docs/docs/firewall.md

 WireGuard (`wg0`, for example).
 RaspAP will check for the presence of an active OpenVPN or WireGuard connection and automatically apply these rules.

 ### Exception rules
-These types of rules include service exceptions, such as allowing `ssh` access on port 22 and `http` on ports 80 and 443.
+These types of rules include service exceptions, such as allowing `ssh` access on port 22 and `http` or `https` on ports 80 and 443, respectively.
 In addition, user-defined exception rules may be added to allow incoming or outgoing traffic from specific IP addresses or interfaces.
-Any number of IPs may be entered in the UI, separated by a blank or comma.
+These exception values may be entered in the UI, separated by a blank character or comma.

 This rule type is required for OpenVPN via UDP and WireGuard.
 A list of currently active VPN server IP addresses is provided in the firewall UI.